 - 1. Before you schedule an exam, you should review the ODL exam policies and procedures.
 Students are required to have a ProctorU account in order to schedule an exam. - 2.
 Click the Log in link and enter your ProctorU User ID and Password.
 There may be several sections of the exam appearing on the exam list, and each exam has a separate listing.
-You will need to select the following code to make sure you are registering for the correct exam: ACCT 4421 v3.0

-- 3. If you have questions or problems after you schedule an exam, you should visit or contact the ODL office. - 4.
-For pricing information, visit Grok article #16985.
+You will need to select the following code to make sure you are registering for the correct exam: ACCT 4421 v4.0 LSU ODL - 3.
+If you have questions or problems after you schedule an exam, you should visit or contact the ODL office.